 Elton John’s real name is Reginald Kenneth Dwight.
-He was born March 25, 1947.
+He was born March 25, 1947 in Pinner, Middlesex, England to Stanley and Sheila Dwight.
 Elton John legally changed his name in 1972 after not wanting to associate with the nickname Reggie any longer.

-Elton also ditched his given middle name Kenneth in favor of the name Hercules.
-He said that he chose the name after a character in a popular British sitcom.
+Elton John also ditched his given middle name Kenneth in favor of the name Hercules.
+He said that he chose the name after a horse in a popular British sitcom.